nbovee/flatbox/hardware-rev5/README.md

 The switches can be soldered in directly to the PCB or you can use hotswap sockets.
 If you want to use hotswap sockets, you will have to print the appropriate bottom part of the case (it's 1mm thicker).

-Solder the jumpers for L3 & R3 at the locations they will be used (jumpers are located on the rear of the board).

 You don't have to use the [code](../firmware-rp2040) included here, you can use any other RP2040-compatible firmware.
 The included firmware works with the PS3 and PC.
-The rev 5 firmware is still applicable.

 To flash the firmware, connect the board to a computer with a USB cable, then press the RESET button while holding the BOOT button on the RP2040-Zero.
 A drive named "RPI-RP2" should appear.
 Copy the [flatbox-rev5.uf2](firmware/flatbox-rev5.uf2) file to that drive.
 That's it.